Dear reader of ADxS.org, please excuse the disruption.

 1.2.
 Psychoeducation

-Targeted knowledge transfer about ADHD under the guidance of professionals in order to positively influence the interactions, attitudes and actions of patients and caregivers.
+Targeted knowledge transfer about ADHD under the guidance of professionals in order to positively influence interactions, attitudes and actions of patients and caregivers.

-The aim is to promote a comprehensive understanding of ADHD through professional guidance to help manage the disorder.
+The aim is to promote a comprehensive understanding of ADHD through professional guidance to help manage the Disorder.

 2. Second step: Drug treatment